Major Accident Hazard (noun) a potential source of danger which could cause a Major Accident.

 Gap analysis tools to identify the training requirements of offshore jobs have been created and can be accessed through this link

-Workshops have been held to help senior leaders understand their job in managing Major Accident Hazards.
+Senior leaders workshops have been held to help senior leaders understand their job in managing Major Accident Hazards.
 Videos of some of the speakers and the resources used during the ‘Understanding your barriers’ workshop are available here.